Nice guys do sometimes win

 First, some background - my experience of getting . . .

 Where to put side-effects in the event of a cascade delete.

 Django's ORM supports the concept of a 'cascade delete' - whereby the deletion of an object via the ORM results in the deletion of its related child object (related via a Foreign Key relationship).

-We had an open question re. where to put side-effects that we wanted to run every time an object was deleted, irrespective of whether . . .
+We had an open question re. where to put side-effects that we wanted to run every time an object was deleted, irrespective of . . .